 A typical scrap yard customer will be metal merchants that buy and sell scrap metal or tradespeople such as electricians, plumbers, builders and other contractors who may work with or come into close contact with metals daily.
 Tradesmen may have scrap metal left over from a project or have found unused metals that can be recycled for better use.
 Additionally, some homeowners may venture to scrap yards to recycle metallic appliances, piping and cabling that may crop up following a DIY renovation, such as a new kitchen or bathroom.

 Tradesmen, homeowners and merchants visit scrap yards to recycle metals and get paid for the type and weight of the metals they have.
 Metal merchants will buy metal materials for processing and recycling, and this recycled metal will help make new products.
 Each metal’s value depends on what type of metal it is and its weight at the point of sale.

 Most scrap yards will categorise their metals into three areas: non-ferrous, ferrous and electronics, which incorporate the following:

 Where are scrap yards often located?

-You will tend to discover metal scrap yards in urban and suburban areas, both in close proximity to locations of heavy industry and near sizeable housing estates with easy road access for homeowners.
-Making the recycling process more convenient, helps to achieve higher recycling rates, we help serve Thanet and the surrounding areas of Kent in helping tradesmen, businesses and residential customers having a easy way to recycle, save energy and reduce CO2 emissions.
+You will tend to discover metal scrap yards in urban and suburban areas, close to heavy industry locations and near sizeable housing estates with easy road access for homeowners.
+Making the recycling process more convenient helps to achieve higher recycling rates.
+We serve Thanet and the surrounding areas of Kent by assisting tradespeople in businesses and residential customers having an easy way to recycle, save energy and reduce CO2 emissions.